Komal-kalyanraman/container_manager/docs/architecture/architecture.md

 ## Data Flow

 1. **Request Reception:**
-   A request arrives via one of the enabled protocols (REST, MQTT, MQ, D-Bus, gRPC).
+   A request arrives via one of the enabled protocols (REST, MQTT, MQ, D-Bus, gRPC (planned)).
    If encryption is enabled, the payload may be encrypted.

 2. **Deserialization & Decryption:**